Updated on 2025-10-24 GMT+08:00

 What Is Terraform?

-Terraform is an infrastructure as code tool that you can use to build, change, and version CCI resources safely and efficiently.
-For more information, see Terraform.
+Terraform is an infrastructure as code tool that you can use to create, manage, and delete CCI resources safely and efficiently.

 Installing Terraform

 Terraform is distributed as a single binary.
-Download a Terraform package and decompress it to a directory specified by the PATH environment variable of the OS.
+You only need to download a Terraform package and decompress it to the directory specified by the PATH environment variable of the OS.

 Terraform supports multiple OSs, such as Linux, macOS, and Windows.
 You can log in to the Terraform official website, download the installation package of the corresponding OS, and add the executable Terraform file to the environment variable of the corresponding OS.